kevin-j-m/kjm-blog/content/posts/using-sonic-pi-to-play-music-with-ruby.md

 date = 2020-12-14T18:48:24-05:00
-tags = ["ruby", "software-design", "software-design-concert-series"] summary = "Amplifying the impact of your code"
+tags = ["ruby", "software-design", "software-design-concert-series"] summary = "Amplifying the impact of your code" description = "Sonic Pi is a fun and approachable way to make music with code.
+For a slight twist on using it, you can read about how I incorporated it into an existing ruby code base."
 +++

 ## Ruby Software Design Concert Series